bennykelly/Angular-v5-SSR-PWA-template/README.md

 }
 ```

-## Try it out!

-* clone this repository
-* run and build the commands
-* use http-server for the `service-worker.js` to load

 ## Production Build and Serve

 * normal: `ng build` or `ng build --prod` or `ng build --prod --build-optimizer`